-To assess qualitatively recent trends in abundance, we standardized each survey time series by dividing the annual estimate by the average since 1986 so all could be plotted on the same scale.
+To assess qualitatively recent trends in abundance, each survey time series was standardized by dividing the annual estimate by the average since 1987.
 The Shelikof Strait EIT survey was split into separate time series corresponding to the two acoustic systems used for the survey.
-Although there is considerable variability in each survey time series, a fairly clear downward trend is evident to 2000, followed by a stable, though variable, trend (Fig. 1.8).
+Although there is considerable variability in each survey time series, a fairly clear downward trend is evident to 2000, followed by a stable, though variable, trend (Fig. 1.9).
+The Shelikof Strait EIT survey and the ADFG crab/groundfish trawl survey show differing trends in 2007 and 2008, with the ADFG survey showing an increase, while the Shelikof Strait EIT survey showing a decline.

-We also evaluated indices derived from fisheries catch data for trends in biological characteristics (Fig. 1.9).
+Indices derived from fisheries catch data were also evaluated for trends in biological characteristics (Fig. 1.10).
 The percent of females in the catch is close to 50-50, but shows a slight, though non-significant, downward trend, which may be related to changes in the seasonal distribution of the catch.
+The percent female jumped up to 54% in 2007 for reasons that are unclear.
 The mean age shows interannual variability due to strong year classes passing through the population, but no downward trends that would suggest excessive mortality rates.
-The percent of old fish in the catch (nominally defined as age 8 and older) is also highly variable due to variability in year class strength, but increased to a peak in 1997, and has since declined due to weaker recruitment in the 1990s and increases in total mortality (both from fishing and predation).
+The percent of old fish in the catch (nominally defined as age 8 and older) is also highly variable due to variability in year class strength.
+The percent of old fish increased to a peak in 1997, declined due to weaker recruitment in the 1990s and increases in total mortality (both from fishing and predation), but increased in 2006 and 2007.
 Under a constant $F{40\%}$ harvest rate, the mean percent of age 8 and older fish in the catch is approximately 17%.
-We computed an index of catch at age diversity using the Shannon-Wiener information index, where p_a is the proportion at age.
+An index of catch at age diversity was computed using the Shannon-Wiener information index, where p_a is the proportion at age.
 Increases in fishing mortality would tend to reduce age diversity, but year class variability would also influence age diversity.
-The index of age diversity is relatively stable during 1976-2005 (Fig. 1.9).
+The index of age diversity is relatively stable during 1976-2007 (Fig. 1.10).

-$$-\sum p_a \ln p_a ,$$
+$$-\sum p_a \ln p_a$$